 How has this constant stream of news and information jeopardized the integrity of journalism and what impact do you feel this has had on how we receive said news?
 For instance, I’ve noticed in many, an increase of anxiety over health concerns, government affairs, and the mistreatment of marginalized groups in an era where the truth and facts, despite also being vastly available, often come second in public consumption to 'reel-them-in with nonsense' articles.

-3. In these first 100 or so pages we are introduced to several concepts, beliefs, and ‘harmless untruths’ that construct the fictional religion/belief system that is Bokononism.
+5. Throughout Cat's Cradle we are introduced to several concepts, beliefs, and ‘harmless untruths’ that construct the fictional religion/belief system that is Bokononism.
+Below are a few examples from the text.
 Consider your own religious, spiritual, universal, or science centered beliefs:

 Do the defined concepts and views of Bokononism raise questions that you have struggled with or worked through regarding your own beliefs?
 Do you think there can be a universal understanding that faith and fact intersect or coexist regardless of what we believe?
 How would that impact your current beliefs?
 What benefits do you think that would have on communities?

 5a.
 While most residents publicly claim to be Christian, “everyone on San Lorenzo is a devout Bokononist…” (p.172) What do you think it says about a people or a nation that openly promotes one religion while practicing another?
 Thinking back on humanity's own history with religion, what lessons should or could be learned?
 Would you be comfortable with practicing your faith this way?
 Even if you are comfortable with your beliefs now, has there ever been a time in your life where you hid or minimized being open about it to appease someone else or to be more socially accepted?